eftech93/chat-test-lab/lab-5/Readme.md

-# Fifth Lab - Deploy multiple Node app, React app and RabbitMQ on Kubernetes (minikube)
+# Fifth Lab - Deploy multiple NodeJs app, ReactJs app and RabbitMQ on Kubernetes (minikube).
+Multi node cluster.

 In this lab, we are going to deploy both apps on a kubernetes cluster in the local machine using minikune.
 Each app will be deploy with 3 pod each, and they will be able to talk to each other.
 Also, our cluster will have 3 nodes